Cone Health delays many nonessential surgeries, cites surge in COVID-19 patients

 GREENSBORO — To care for growing numbers of COVID-19 patients, Cone Health announced Thursday it is delaying most nonessential surgeries requiring an overnight stay.

-The action is effective Monday, Aug.
-30, and the health care system is contacting people scheduled for procedures and surgeries if their surgery is affected, Cone Health said in a news release.
+The action is effective Monday, and the health care system is contacting people scheduled for procedures and surgeries if they are affected, Cone Health said in a news release.

 Many surgeries will be moved to day surgery centers to avoid taxing hospitals, according to the release.